BIGGREEK2003/Sheep-Weight-AI-project/README.md

 # Sheep Weight & Carcass Composition Prediction API

 This project provides an end-to-end solution for livestock management using Computer Vision.
-It features a deep learning model trained to predict a sheep's weight and carcass metrics (lean, fat, and bone mass) from images, served via a high-performance API and a modern desktop/mobile interface.
+It features a deep learning model trained to predict a sheep's weight and carcass metrics (lean, fat, and bone mass) from images, served via a high-performance fast API and a modern mobile interface.

 ## 🚀 Features
 - **AI Engine:** Fine-tuned ResNet18 model for multi-output regression.